-If you live in the United States, you can go to the American Lung Association website and get a report card for your city.
+If you live in the United States, you can go to the American Lung Association website and get a report card for your city to review air quality.
 Here are the top 10 worst cities for ozone pollution in the United States for 2016.

 Ozone was first recognized in southern California, and as you can see, California continues to suffer.
 Other cities close to the top ten include Dallas/Fort Worth, New York City, San Diego, San Francisco, San Jose, Cleveland, Houston, and Philidelphia.
 Not all hope is lost for California.
 The quality of the air has been improving in Los Angeles with the Clean Air Act, and if you are lucky enough to live along the water, the risk is reduced.

-What are some of the cleanest cities? (all received the same score)
+What are some of the cleanest cities with the least pollutants? (all received the same score)

 Coeur d’Alene, Idaho